 Health and safety compliance officers are specially trained staff whose role is to support the Health and Safety Executive for Northern Ireland (HSENI) regulatory work.
-Their main purpose is to give you advice, information and guidance.
+Their work is similar to that of an Inspector and they will also give you advice, information and guidance.

 Five powers health and safety inspectors have